jake-daniels/redux-dynamix-example/README.md

 Then merges the static slice of the state tree with all dynamic slices resulting in final state tree.

 #### Returns
-Enhanced Redux store.
+Enhanced redux store.

 ### `injectReducer(key, reducer)`
 Adds new reducer to dynamic reducers pool.
 Application state will contain new dynamic slice, specified by `key` and `reducer` initial state.
 Dispatches `ActionTypes.REDUCER_INJECTED` event, which can be listened to in one of your reducers.

+#### Arguments
+* `key` (string): A key, referencing the slice of state handled by injected reducer.
+* `reducer` (function): A reducer function.

 > Don't inject reducer with the same key twice.
 It will produce a warning and injection will be ignored.

-#### Arguments
-* `key` (string): A key, referencing the slice of state handled by injected reducer.
-* ˙reducer˙ (function): A reducer function.

 ### `ejectReducer(key)`
 Removes reducer associated with given key from dynamic reducers pool.
 Application state will no longer contain dynamic slice.
 Dispatches `ActionTypes.REDUCER_EJECTED` event, which can be listened to in one of your reducers.

+#### Arguments
+* `key` (string): The key used in injection.

 > Don't eject reducer that hasn't been injected.
 It will produce a warning and ejection will be ignored.

-#### Arguments
-* `key` (string): The key used in injection.

 ### `ActionTypes`
 Action types dispatched by Dynamix, prefixed by Dynamix namespace.
 They are fired after injection or ejection and you can listen to them in your reducers to be notified of changes.

 #### Properties
-`REDUCER_INJECTED` (string): An action type dispatched when new dynamic reducer function has been injected.
+* `REDUCER_INJECTED` (string): An action type dispatched when new dynamic reducer function has been injected.
 Payload contains the key of injected reducer.
 <br/>
-`REDUCER_EJECTED` (string): An action type dispatched when dynamic reducer function has been ejected.
+* `REDUCER_EJECTED` (string): An action type dispatched when dynamic reducer function has been ejected.
 Payload contains the key of ejected reducer.